How to Install a Water Heater Disconnect Switch per NEC

 Here is a professional, step-by-step guide for a typical hardwired appliance installation of a water heater disconnect.

-- Safety First: De-energize and Verify: Turn off the corresponding circuit breaker at the panel.
-Apply a lock and tag following your company’s lockout/tagout provisions.
-Use a multimeter to verify the circuit is dead at the point of installation.
+- Safety First: De-energize and Verify: Turn off the corresponding circuit breaker at the panel and apply your lock and tag per your company’s lockout/tagout provisions.
+Use a properly rated tester to verify the circuit is de-energized at the point of installation.

-- Mount the Enclosure: Securely mount the disconnect switch enclosure on the wall, within sight of the water heater.
-For installations in basements, garages, or outdoors, use a NEMA 3R enclosure to protect against dripping water or environmental exposure.
+- Mount the Enclosure: Securely mount the disconnect switch enclosure on a wall within sight of the water heater whenever possible.
+For basements, garages, or outdoors choose a weather-rated enclosure appropriate for the exposure.

-- Make Connections: Terminate the line-side conductors (from the panel) to the top lugs of the switch and the load-side conductors (to the water heater) to the bottom lugs.
-Ensure all terminations are torqued to the manufacturer’s specifications.
+- Make Connections: Terminate the line-side conductors (from the panel) to the supply lugs of the switch and the load-side conductors (to the water heater) to the load lugs.
+Tighten terminations to the manufacturer’s torque specifications and confirm polarity and proper phase connections for 240V circuits.

-- Fulfill Grounding and Bonding Requirements: Connect all equipment grounding conductors to the grounding bar or lugs within the enclosure and the water heater’s junction box.
-Proper grounding is a non-negotiable safety requirement.
+- Fulfill Grounding and Bonding Requirements: Connect all equipment grounding conductors to the grounding terminal or bar inside the disconnect enclosure and ensure the water heater’s metal cabinet and junction box are properly bonded.
+Use the correct size grounding conductor per NEC sizing rules.

-- Final Checks and Energizing: With the disconnect switch in the “OFF” position, close the enclosure.
-Remove your lock and tag at the panel and energize the circuit.
-Return to the disconnect, test for voltage on the line-side terminals, and then turn the switch “ON” to power the appliance.
+- Final Checks and Energizing: With the disconnect switch in the “OFF” position and the enclosure closed, remove your lock and tag (only after following your company’s LOTO procedures) and re-energize the breaker at the panel.
+Go back to the disconnect, verify voltage on the line-side terminals, and then place the switch in the “ON” position to energize the appliance.

 Key Considerations for a Compliant Installation